Enhancing Europe’s resilience in Critical Raw Materials supply through AI-driven robotics.

 The Turkish electric motor producer is leveraging robotics to extract neodymium magnets from dismantled electric motors.

-Pilots at E.K.AN.
+Pilot at E.K.AN.

 The Greek recycling center is exploring the use of robots to dismantle desktops for Neodymium magnets and Flat Panel Display.

-Pilots at FERIMET
+Pilot at FERIMET

-Pilots at Valorsul
+Pilot at Valorsul

 Urban mining for sustainability